Canal Holiday Useful Information

 Our experienced staff give you as much instruction as you require before you set “sail”.
 Before your holiday we will send you an arrival pack which includes the Boater’s Handbook (View PDF Version).

 There is an accompanying short film which can be watched online or a DVD version is available on request.
-We have an animation of how to work a lock here.
+(View Film)

 Basics such as milk, bread, maps, shoes, clothes and souvenirs are available in our well stocked shop and chandlery.
 You can arrange with most supermarkets to have your groceries delivered to our boatyard on the day you are scheduled to collect your boat.
 If you are heading south from us after approximately 2 hours cruising there is a Tesco supermarket close to the canal by Bridge 58 in Rugby .